Free and Low Cost Legal Help (Ayuda legal gratis y de bajo costo)

 If you would like to have someone walk you through the process of filling out the forms, you can attend one of our workshops, led by Bay Area Legal Aid

-If you are ready to do it on your own, start the process by filling out the forms in DVRO Packet “A”
+Or, you can print and complete the court’s packet of forms.
+If you are ready to complete the forms on your own, start the process by filling out the forms in DVRO Packet “A”

 When you have finished filling out the forms, review this checklist to make sure that you have completed all the required forms: